Lyton505/stackedOverFlag/frontend/StackedOverFlag/README.md

 ## How to run the game frontend on your phone - easiest method

 1. Clone the repository
-2. Run `cd frontend/StackedOverFlag/` to install the dependencies
+2. Run `cd frontend/StackedOverFlag/` navigate to the frontend project folder
 2. Run `yarn` to install the dependencies
 3. Run `npx expo start` to start the development server
 4. Scan the QR code with the Expo Go app on your phone or tablet